Back to DWU AI Articles

 Verification Standard: All facts, market shares, and enforcement actions cited in this article derive from primary source documents (DOJ press releases, Federal Register filings, court dockets, FAA notices) and publicly reported data (CAPA, Spherical Insights, OAG).
 Each claim is dated and traceable to a named, publicly accessible source.

-QC Gate: Verified against seven DWU quality standards: (1) no unanchored qualifiers; (2) market data sourced to third-party reports with publication dates; (3) regulatory positions drawn from official statements or filings; (4) no speculation beyond stated enforcement precedents; (5) analysis anchored to observable market structure and cited cases.
+QC Gate: Verified against five DWU quality standards: (1) no unanchored qualifiers; (2) market data sourced to third-party reports with publication dates; (3) regulatory positions drawn from official statements or filings; (4) no speculation beyond stated enforcement precedents; (5) analysis anchored to observable market structure and cited cases.
 AI disclosure: This article was drafted by Claude AI and reviewed for factual accuracy, legal precision, and source verification by DWU analysts before publication.

 The Regulatory Structure